 Under the Company's annual incentive compensation plan ("Annual Incentive Plan"), the Company pays performance-based annual cash incentive awards.
 The Annual Incentive Plan primarily assesses performance relative to stretching EBITDA goals on a formulaic and/or discretionary basis.
-As explained above (see page 23), EBITDA is the primary measure under the Annual Incentive Plan for a number of reasons:
+As explained above (see page 25), EBITDA is the primary measure under the Annual Incentive Plan for a number of reasons:

-- \cdot It is a multi-faceted measure that assesses management of cash flow, operational efficiencies and top line growth. - It aligns the interests of our executive officers and our stockholders, as it is a measure used by securities analysts and investors to evaluate the Company's performance in absolute and relative terms. - · It directly reflects how the Company is run, with EBITDA being the primary measures used for business planning purposes. - · It seeks to minimize the risks associated with other measures, which are open to manipulation, particularly during times of economic uncertainty. - · The Compensation Committee believes that strong EBITDA performance is an indicator of long-term sustainable performance.
+• It is a multi-faceted measure that assesses management of cash flow, operational efficiencies and top line growth.

+- It aligns the interests of our executive officers and our stockholders, as it is a measure used by securities analysts and investors to evaluate the Company's performance in absolute and relative terms. - It directly reflects how the Company is run, with EBITDA being the primary measure used for business planning purposes. - It seeks to minimize the risks associated with other measures, which are open to manipulation, particularly during times of economic uncertainty. - The Compensation Committee believes that strong EBITDA performance is an indicator of long-term sustainable performance.

-The core EBITDA goal under the Annual Incentive Plan for fiscal 2016 was set at \$147,114,000 in accordance with the operating plan.
-This stretching goal represented an increase of 20.1% on actual \$121,899,000 EBITDA achieved in fiscal 2015.
-Actual EBITDA for fiscal 2016 was \$154,813,000, which equated to 105.2% of the stretching goal in the operating plan.
+The core EBITDA goal under the Annual Incentive Plan for fiscal 2018 was set at \$168,145,000 in accordance with the operating plan.
+This stretching goal represented an increase of 4.5% on actual \$160,840,000 EBITDA achieved in fiscal 2017.
+Actual EBITDA for fiscal 2018 was \$177,886,000 which equated to 105.9% of the stretching goal in the operating plan.

-Fiscal 2016 Summary
+Fiscal 2018 Summary

-The following Annual Incentive Plan payments were approved by the Compensation Committee in respect of performance during fiscal 2016:
+The following Annual Incentive Plan payments were approved by the Compensation Committee in respect of performance during fiscal 2018:

 Additional Discretionary

-Name Annua al Incentive Bonus Tot al Bonus
+Name Ann ual Incentive Bonus Total Bonus

-Dr. Michael J. Hartnett \$ 1,383,965 \$ 1,383,965
+Dr. Michael J. Hartnett \$ 1,162,530 \$ 1,162,530

-Daniel A. Bergeron \$ 375,000 \$ 25,000 \$ 400,000
+Daniel A. Bergeron \$ 450,000 \$ 450,000

-Thomas C. Crainer \$ 86,230 \$ 86,230
+Patrick S. Bannon \$ 90,000 \$ 110,000 \$ 200,000

-Richard J. Edwards \$ 40,000 \$ 40,000
+Richard J. Edwards \$ 250,000 \$ 250,000

-Thomas J. Williams \$ 50,000 \$ 50,000
+Thomas J. Williams \$ 106,800 \$ 106,800

-Awards under the Annual Incentive Plan are subject to the Executive Compensation Clawback Policy (see page 26 above for a description of the Executive Compensation Clawback Policy).
+Awards under the Annual Incentive Plan are subject to the Executive Compensation Clawback Policy (see page 29 above for a description of the Executive Compensation Clawback Policy).
+The discretionary bonus to Mr. Bannon was based on his achievement of selected objectives and overall Company performance.

-For our named executive officers other than Dr. Hartnett and Mr. Bergeron, a broader range of performance measures, beyond EBITDA, is taken into account when determining their payments under the Annual Incentive Plan, to reflect the areas for which they are directly accountable.
-During the year, the named executive officers were eligible for annual cash incentive awards under the Annual Incentive Plan as follows, with percentages expressed relative to year-end Base Salary:
+For our named Executive Officers other than Dr. Hartnett and Mr. Bergeron, a broader range of performance measures, beyond EBITDA, are taken into account when determining their payments under the Annual Incentive Plan, to reflect the areas for which they are directly accountable.
+During the year, the named executive officers were eligible for annual cash incentive awards under the Annual Incentive Plan as follows, with percentages expressed relative to year-end base salary:

-Name Target Bonus (% of Base Salary) Maximum Bonus (% of Base Salary) Performance Measures Performance Assessment Dr. Michael J. Hartnett 150% 250% EBITDA Formulaic Daniel A. Bergeron 75% 93.75% EBITDA Discretionary within established parameters Thomas C. Crainer Divisional sales plus depreciation minus total factory costs; divisional revenue growth relative to U.S. Gross Domestic Product; non-financial and qualitative 60% 90% performance goals Richard J. Edwards 60% 90% Thomas J. Williams 40% N/A Overall Company and Individual performance
+Name Target Bonus (% of Base Salary) Maximum Bonus (% of Base Salary) Performance Measures Performance Assessment Dr. Michael J. Hartnett 150% 250% EBITDA Formulaic Daniel A. Bergeron 90% 150% EBITDA Formulaic Patrick S. Bannon 60% 90% Divisional sales plus depreciation minus total factory costs; Divisional revenue growth relative to U.S. Gross Domestic Product; Richard J. Edwards 60% 90% non-financial and qualitative performance goals Thomas J. Williams 40% N/A Overall Company and Individual performance

-In addition, the Compensation Committee may pay additional discretionary bonuses to the named executive officers other than the CEO in the case of exceptional performance1.
-For fiscal year 2016, the CEO and the Compensation Committee awarded a discretionary bonus of \$25,000 to Mr. Bergeron, based primarily on his achievements in connection with the Sargent acquisition.
+In addition, the Compensation Committee may pay additional discretionary bonuses to the named Executive Officers other than the CEO in the case of exceptional performance 1.